Septimus4/dateGenerator/README.md

-# Date Generator
+# Chronogen

-Date Generator creates date-based wordlists that can be used for penetration testing, QA fixtures, or any workflow that needs exhaustive date coverage.
+Chronogen creates date-based wordlists that can be used for penetration testing, QA fixtures, or any workflow that needs exhaustive date coverage.
 The project now ships as a Python package with a modern command line interface and documentation.

 ## Features